Multiplying Disciple-Makers

 Why?

-2) It’s faster, and you have to know if that disciple is dedicated, which you cannot do in a group.
+1) You have to know if the disciple is dedicated and that you are investing your time properly, which you cannot do in a group.

 Many churches have a new believer’s class.
 That's a good idea, nothing wrong with that.
 But unfortunately, it's not going to multiply disciple-makers.